NabaviLab/SynGANMod/README.md

-# Projection-Aware Longitudinal Tumor Synthesis
+# Tumor Generation in Longitudinal Mammograms via Transformer GAN with Adaptive Blending

 PyTorch implementation of a projection-aware longitudinal tumor synthesis framework for mammograms.
 The model uses paired prior and current mammograms, view/side embeddings, temporal cross-attention, a variational latent unit, anatomically constrained blending, and a Swin-based discriminator.